MetaMask/metamask-docs/snaps/tutorials/transaction-insights.md

 This tutorial walks you through creating a snap that calculates the percentage of gas fees that a user would pay when creating a transaction.
-The snap is based on the
-[Snaps template](https://github.com/MetaMask/template-snap-monorepo), and it provides transaction insights in the MetaMask transaction window.
+The snap provides transaction insights in the MetaMask transaction window.

 ## Prerequisites